-Underage Possession of Alcohol in Virginia is not taken lightly, and in some cases can lead to a jail sentence.
+Underage possession of alcohol is a Class 1 misdemeanor criminal offense, the same type of criminal misdemeanor as a DUI.
+Underage Possession of Alcohol in Virginia is not taken lightly.
+Some cases can lead to a jail sentence.
 The Code of Virginia criminalizes the possession, purchase, or consumption of any alcoholic beverage such as liquor, wine, and beer by those under the age of 21.
-In fact, underage possession of alcohol is a Class 1 misdemeanor criminal offense, the same type of criminal misdemeanor as a DUI.
-Contact an experienced Underage Possession of Alcohol Lawyer today for a free consultation.
+Our attorneys can help you navigate the criminal justice process to ensure that you are protected.

 - Loss of driving privileges

 Experienced Trial Lawyers Successfully Defend Illegal Alcohol Allegations

 Va.
 Code 4.1-305 criminalizes the possession, consumption, purchase or attempt to consume, purchase, possess alcohol if under the age of 21.
 “Possession” can either be actual or constructive.
 Any statements you make about your age or the alcohol in question can be used against you at trial.
 Police officers may ask you to blow into a preliminary breath test.
 It is important to understand that you are not required by law to answer questions.
 You are also not required to provide breath samples for testing.

 An Arrest or Summons For Illegal Alcohol is NOT a Conviction

 Virginia law criminalizes recent consumption of alcohol by a minor.
 A police officer’s gathering of evidence of recent alcohol consumption such as slurred speech or an odor of alcohol along with an admission can be sufficient evidence to prove a violation.
 The police do not have to actually recover alcohol for the prosecution to prove a violation.
 Do not give up hope and protect your rights by contacting us today for a free initial consultation.

 Richmond Underage Alcohol Possession DISMISSED